cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

 ## Netlify Setup

 Netlify is the platform turns our Jupyter Notebooks uploaded to GitHub into a full website.

-You must set up netlify key and/or make sure your Netlify token is up to date:
+To setup your netlify key:

 - Install netlify: `npm install -g netlify-cli`
 - Navigate to your main directory